_

 "Ensign considering the circumstances, action needed to be taken," Tuvok said.

-"Uh no, I could of handled him, he had no weapon," James said.
+"Uh no, I could have handled him, he had no weapon," James said.
 His face tightened, "I see, I know what you really meant.
 Fine Commander, what should we do now?"

 Tuvok tapped his commbadge, "Tuvok to Voyager, get ready to lock onto the first extra commbadge signal."
 Tom knelt down to put a spare commbadge on the man.
 "Energise."
 The man disappeared in a transporter beam.
 "Where is the other survivor?"